Skip to content

 • Deliberate and consistent behaviours which demonstrate a non-acceptance of aspects relating to protected or personal characteristics, for example, failure to use requested gender pronoun for a transitioning individual

-If you have experienced or are witnessing sexual harassment, it is vital that you feel able to come forward and access the right support.
-Support and advice are available to any member of staff who has experienced harassment: Here
+If you have experienced or are witnessing sexual harassment, VAW or GBV it is vital that you feel able to come forward and access the right support.
+The HR Support and Advice Unit (HRSAU) offer support and advice to any member of staff who has experienced harassment, you can also access help and advice by calling the helpline on: 0141 201 8545.

 If you are affected by harassment, VAW or GBV, you will be treated with compassion and discretion: